kubernetes/ingress-gce/docs/faq/gce.md

 The most likely cause of a controller spin loop is some form of GCE validation failure, eg:
-* It's trying to delete a BackendService already in use, say in a UrlMap
+* It's trying to delete a Backend Service already in use, say in a URL Map
-* It's trying to add an Instance to more than 1 loadbalanced InstanceGroups
+* It's trying to add an Instance to more than 1 loadbalanced Instance Groups
-* It's trying to flip the loadbalancing algorithm on a BackendService to RATE, when some other BackendService is pointing at the same InstanceGroup and asking for UTILIZATION
+* It's trying to flip the loadbalancing algorithm on a Backend Service to RATE, when some other Backend Service is pointing at the same Instance Group and asking for UTILIZATION

-In all such cases, the work queue will put a single key (ingress namespace/name) that's getting continuously requeued into exponential backoff.
-However, currently the Informers that watch the Kubernetes api are setup to periodically resync, so even though a particular key is in backoff, we might end up syncing all other keys every, say, 10m, which might trigger the same validation-error-condition when syncing a shared resource.
+In all such cases, the work queue will put a single key (ingress namespace/name) that's getting continuously re-queued into exponential backoff.
+However, currently the Informers that watch the Kubernetes API are setup to periodically resync, so even though a particular key is in backoff, we might end up syncing all other keys every, say, 10m, which might trigger the same validation-error-condition when syncing a shared resource.

 ## Creating an Internal Load Balancer without existing ingress
 **How the GCE ingress controller Works**
 To assemble an L7 Load Balancer, the ingress controller creates an [unmanaged instance-group](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-unmanaged-instances) named `k8s-ig--{UID}` and adds every known minion node to the group.
-For every service specified in all ingresses, a backend service is created to point to that instance group.
+For every service specified in all ingresses, a Backend Service is created to point to that instance group.

 **How the Internal Load Balancer Works**
 K8s does not yet assemble ILB's for you, but you can manually create one via the GCP Console.
-The ILB is composed of a regional forwarding rule and a regional backend service.
-Similar to the L7 LB, the backend-service points to an unmanaged instance-group containing your K8s nodes.
+The ILB is composed of a regional forwarding rule and a regional Backend Service.
+Similar to the L7 LB, the Backend Service points to an unmanaged instance-group containing your K8s nodes.

 **The Complication**
 GCP will only allow one load balanced unmanaged instance-group for a given instance.